-Total score Partner selection results and significance to further engagement 10 - 6 Engage: There is clear added value that the potential partner can bring to the partner cohort and to your organization.
+Total Score Partner Selection Results And Significance To Further Engagement 10 - 6 Engage: There is clear added value that the potential partner can bring to the partner cohort and to your organization.
 There are likely a few areas of improvement that can be addressed through further support from you.
-This will include organisations that score reasonably high (6 - 7) and are really keen to improve.
+This will include organizations that score reasonably high (6 - 7) and are really keen to improve.
 5 - 3 Watch: There is likely moderate value add that the candidates can bring to the partner cohort and to your organization.
 There are likely significant areas of improvement the potential partners needs to first address before you consider any further engagement.
 You can also opt for further analysis of the candidates and consider stepping in to accelerate improvement to increase their potential additionality.
 2 - 0 Decline: There is likely limited value add that the candidates for potential partner can bring to the partner cohort and to your organization.
 Your support would likely do little to nudge the potential partner's overall approach towards a gender transformative one.